BGP - iBGP full-mesh peering

 eBGP doesn't have this limitation because it uses the AS Path attribute to avoid routing loops.

-A full mesh peering is not very scalable, so to resolve scalability in cases of very large ASes, a BGP Route Reflector is used.
+A full mesh peering is not very scalable, so to resolve scalability in cases of very large ASes, you can use a BGP Route Reflector or BGP Confederations.

 https://networklessons.com/bgp/internal-bgp-border-gateway-protocol-explained#IBGP_Neighbor_Adjacencies